Vikl5/WhenTakenSlackBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The WhenTakenSlackBot is a Kotlin-based application that interacts with the Slack API to retrieve messages from a specified channel, filter these messages for user scores, sort the scores, and post the top scores back to the Slack channel.
-The app is scheduled to run at specific intervals using Quartz Scheduler.
+The app is scheduled to run at specific intervals using Quartz Scheduler with a Cron job.

 <!-- GETTING STARTED -->
 ## Getting Started
+There are two ways to run the application.
+You can either clone the repo locally and run it, or pull the image from Dockerhub and run it in a container.

-To get a local copy up and running follow these steps.
+To get a local copy up and running follow these steps:

 ### Installation